-Jersey commenced exchanges under the AEOI Standard in 2017.
+The Isle of Man commenced exchanges under the AEOI Standard in 2017.

-In order to provide for Reporting Financial Institutions to collect and report the information to be exchanged, Jersey:
+In order to provide for Reporting Financial Institutions to collect and report the information to be exchanged, the Isle of Man:

-- relies on the Taxation (Implementation) (Jersey) Law 2004; - introduced the Taxation (Implementation) (International Tax Compliance) (Common Reporting Standard) (Jersey) Regulations in 2015; and - issued further guidance, which is not legally binding.
+- issued Income Tax (Common Reporting Standard) Regulations in 2015, amended in 2017 and 2019; and - introduced further guidance, last updated in December 2017, which is not legally binding.